much like a field of thorns only troubles those who bleed.”

 large head and little appendages still developing.
 She identified a rapid

 heartbeat pumping vital blood and nutrients throughout the body.
-She felt breathing-like
+She felt

-detailed anatomy.
+forming intricate, detailed anatomy.
 Here was a life-form.
 A young boy.
-He was healthy.
-So was his
+He was

-mom.
+healthy.
+So was his mom.
 It was remarkable.

 Eena